bhavik9243/Todo-Laravel/readme.md

 # Todo & Paste Link

-I have created simple todo & paste link app using Laravel framework within around 2.5 hours including front-end and back-end code just only for learning purpose.
+I have created simple todo & paste link app using Laravel framework just only for learning purpose.
 Feel free to use this app.

 ## Screenshot